in ,

 • Mexican heather can be attacked by whiteflies, aphids, and powdery mildew.

-Mexican Heather Care
+Mexican Heather care

 • Pinch away growing tips at planting time to keep Mexican heather bushy.

-Mexican Heather Varieties to Grow
+Mexican Heather varieties to grow

 • C. hyssopifolis is evergreen.